FreeFangGame/freefang-server/README.md

 - No moderator needed, the server takes care of everything from role attribution to voting to role actions.
 - Create a custom ruleset on game creation with only the roles you want and more custom options!.
 - No signup, enter a server, game id, pick a name and you're good.
-- Selfhostable, git clone, run freefang/main.py, done.
-No dependencies.
-Very simple to get started with.
+- Selfhostable, very simple to get started with.

 # Clients